The English Cocker Spaniel breed is so delightful!

 You'll know what I mean if you've ever seen a Cocker run after a rabbit.

-Their ideal weight is around 12 to 14.5 kg depending on age, sex and build, but they're prone to weight gain as they get older.
+Their ideal weight is around 12 to 14.5 kg, depending on age, sex and build, but they're prone to weight gain as they age.

 My Cocker is getting on in years and is towards the top end of this weight guide.
 I'm constantly watching his food intake, keeping treats to a minimum, and giving him lots of praise and cuddles instead.

 The English Cocker Spaniel breed has a well-developed skull.
-Their heads have a gentle 'rounded' look, slightly flat on top and their muzzle is more square than sharply pointed.
+Their heads have a gently rounded, domed look, slightly flat on top, and their muzzle is more square than sharply pointed.

 The Cocker Spaniel breed has quite a muscular neck and can be surprisingly strong if he pulls on the lead, which they're prone to do unless you train them very early to walk to heel.

-And even then, there's no guarantee that your dog won't pull on the lead!
+And even then, there's no guarantee your dog won't pull on the lead!

 Cocker paws are pretty well padded and cat-like, and when in dire need of trimming, all that fur can make their feet look enormous!